lukaspili/Reactive-Billing/README.md

 ## Version

 Reactive Billing supports **In App Billing API v3** only.
-The current version (0.2) doesn't support subscriptions yet.
+The current version (0.2) doesn't support subscriptions yet, but it's coming soon.

 ## How does it work?